 Shekhupura Punjab, Pakistan Travel Guide

 Hiran Minar: This captivating 17th-century Mughal-era complex features a tall minaret, a large rectangular water tank (sarovar), and a central pavilion.
 The pavilion stands in the middle of the tank, accessible by a causeway.
-The minaret itself is adorned with a pattern of deer skulls.
+The minaret itself is embellished with a pattern of deer skulls.
 The site has a peaceful and important in history environment.

 If interior access is limited, viewing the fort from the exterior gives a good appreciation of its scale and historical presence.